 Continuing with our study of the romances in Austen’s works, it seemed fitting to discuss the idea of true love so close to Valentine’s Day.
 Among Fan Fiction readers of all genres, there is the idea of a “one true pairing,” meaning an unbreakable romantic coupling that may or may not exist in the story proper.

-Regarding the Austen fandom, there are some couples that nearly everyone agrees must always unite: Mr. Darcy and Elizabeth Bennet and Captain Wentworth and Anne Elliot are at the top of the list.
-I could add Henry Tilney and Catherine Morland, but that’s more because there is a lack of viable alternatives presented in the story than out of overwhelming fan-love.
+Regarding the Austen fandom, there are some couples that nearly everyone agrees must always unite: Mr. Darcy and Elizabeth Bennet, and Captain Wentworth and Anne Elliot are at the top of the list.
+I could add Henry Tilney and Catherine Morland, but that’s more because there is a lack of viable alternatives presented in the story than out of overwhelming fan love.
 Emma and Mr. Knightley are in a similar position.
 Fans would not have Emma with Mr. Elton or Frank Churchill.
 However, many do like Knightley but not Emma and would be content to see them both single forever.
 On the other hand, there is a philosophy of redeeming characters and giving them a second chance.
 This seems most notable in rakes like Henry Crawford and Willoughby.

 I’ll be honest, it’s always seemed strange to me to disagree with the creator of the work and on a long-finished project.
-However, I do want to examine the nature of these relationships and why so many feel some pairings are inflexible and others in need of correction.
+However, I want to examine the nature of these relationships and why so many feel some pairings are inflexible and others need correction.
 I will review them by categories of obstacles, longevity, and relatability.

 Without a doubt, the venerated favorite Austen work is Pride and Prejudice.
-Her main couple, Mr. Darcy and Elizabeth Bennet have quite a share of obstacles to overcome.
+Her main couple, Mr. Darcy and Elizabeth Bennet, have quite a share of obstacles to overcome.
 The title alone indicates the conflicts afoot, but there are also scheming rogues and wayward relatives.
 Originally published in three volumes, we see a moment of crisis in each volume.
 The first one ends with the departure of Darcy and Bingley from Netherfield.
 The reader has seen Darcy’s admiration grow, but Elizabeth remains ignorant of it.
-Instead, she believes Wickham, and Darcy seems unworthy of her love.
+Instead, she believes Wickham and Darcy seems unworthy of her love.
 Whether she ends up with Wickham or not, no one sheds a tear about what might have been with the pompous Darcy.
-In the second volume, of course, we have Darcy’s disastrous first proposal.
+Then, of course, we have Darcy’s disastrous first proposal in the second volume.
 The third volume begins with Lydia’s elopement.
 Things seem darkest when Lady Catherine comes in all her haughty glory to berate Elizabeth for reportedly daring to think about accepting Darcy.
 Even after a proposal is accepted, there is the matter of convincing Elizabeth’s father and bearing with the displeasure of Darcy’s aunt.
 In the fan fiction world, we root for them over and over again.
-At the same time, they are put in obstacles of every kind, even including marriage to other partners and occasionally death!
+At the same time, they are put in obstacles of every kind, including marriage to other partners and occasionally death!

-Comparatively, Marianne and Brandon have is her interest in another man.
+Comparatively, Marianne and Brandon’s only obstacle is her interest in another man.
 Willoughby is the one that must overcome greed, vanity, being a rake, and by the end of the book, marriage to another woman.
 Instead of feeling relieved that Marianne finds happiness with the steadfast Brandon, many readers are left rooting for a last-minute change of scenario for Willoughby.
 Likewise, Fanny had loved Edmund most of her life, and she was his best friend and confidant.
 Their falling in love is nearly too natural.
-Whereas marriage between Fanny and Henry or Edmund and Mary would require much more surmounting of obstacles.
+Marriage between Fanny and Henry or Edmund and Mary would require much more surmounting of obstacles.

 Lastly, there is an issue of relatability.
 Darcy and Elizabeth’s tale of star-crossed lovers destined to misunderstand one another at every turn is as familiar to readers as Romeo and Juliet.
-If we haven’t lived it ourselves, we have read it and watched it before as it is a common romance trope.
-The allure of a second chance with the “one who got away” is obviously also a familiar theme; just ask lovers of Nicholas Sparks’ The Notebook.
+If we haven’t lived it ourselves, we have read it and watched it before as it is a standard romance trope.
+The allure of a second chance with the “one who got away” is obviously also a familiar theme; just ask lovers of Nicholas Sparks’s The Notebook.
 However, the relationships between Brandon and Marianne, Edward and Elinor, and Fanny and Edmund require us to look too closely at ourselves.
 In each case, youth and foolishness play a part, as do vanity and insecurity.
 Marianne sought a man who was her mirror image to validate her own feelings on every subject.
 Indeed, that’s very relatable but not necessarily likable.
 Edward attached himself due to nothing more than idleness.
 He was in love with the idea of love.
 Again, something many have found themselves living but not something we enjoy living through vicariously.
 And how many of us have had a romantic interest in a close friend who just doesn’t see us that way?
-And how many of us are still holding a grudge even years later and mark it as nearly unforgivable to not see the good woman right in front of you?
+And how many of us are still holding a grudge even years later and mark it as nearly unforgivable when a man doesn’t see the good woman right in front of him?